jfoshee/UnpluggedSegy/readme.md

-# .NET SEG-Y Reading Library
+# SEG-Y Reading Library in C#

-SEG-Y is a file format for seismic data.
+SEG-Y is a file format for seismic image data.
 It is also known as SEGY or SGY.

 ### Acknowledgements